 Estimated costs of the medical imaging program

 The following identifies additional expenses for students admitted to the program.
-The amounts listed are approximations and may vary and additional Program Fees may apply beginning 2022-2023.
+The amounts listed are approximations and may vary.

 Description